PeteHaitch/phd_thesis/markdown/introduction.md

 For example, the recognition site of the restriction enzyme _HpaII_ is `CCGC`.
 However, _HpaII_ will only digest DNA when the second cytosine in the motif is unmethylated.
 The _HELP_ (_HpaII_ tiny fragment enrichment by ligation-mediated PCR) assay compares DNA digested by _HpaII_ to one digested with another restriction enzyme that has the same recognition motif but is methylation-insensitive (_MspI_) to identify _hypomethylated_ regions of a genome (__SOURCE__).

-Another popular restriction enzyme for studying DNA methylation is _McrBC_, "an enzyme with the unusual and desirable property of cutting methylated DNA promiscuously (recognition sequence $R^{m} C(N)_{55– 103} R^{m} C$)" (@{Irizarry:2008hg}).
+Another popular restriction enzyme for studying DNA methylation is _McrBC_, "an enzyme with the unusual and desirable property of cutting methylated DNA promiscuously (recognition sequence $R^{m} C(N)_{55– 103} R^{m} C$)" [@Irizarry:2008hg].

 Assays based on restriction enzyme were some of the first developed for studying DNA methylation.
-They were initially developed for studying particular loci although they have been extended to genome-scale analysis approaches (@{Laird:2010iv}).
+They were initially developed for studying particular loci although they have been extended to genome-scale analysis approaches [@Laird:2010iv].
 Restriction enzyme assays have a relatively low resolution (__REASONS/SOURCE__) but may also be used as a first-pass to enrich a sample for methylated or unmethylated regions which are then assayed using a higher resolution technique.

 ### Affinity enrichment assays
 Affinity enrichment assays compare measurements between an "enriched" version and an "input" (control) version of the same sample to infer the presence or absence of DNA methylation.
 This is very similar to the idea behind chromatin immunoprecipitation followed by microarray hybridisation (ChIP-chip) or sequencing (ChIP-seq).
 Enrichment may be done using a methylation-specific antibody, such as __EXAMPLE__, or a __unmethylation-specific(?)__ antibody, such as __EXAMPLE__.

 Some examples of affinity enrichment assays for DNA methylation are the microarray-based MeDIP, mDIP and mCIP (all based on methylated DNA immunoprecipitation) and their sequencing-based relatives, MeDIP-seq and mDIP-seq.
 These are all low resolution assays since they are based on the enrichment of regional differences between the enriched and input samples.
 Furthermore, the bioinformatic analysis of data from these assays is complicated by the varying CpG density along the genome, which leads to different enrichment affinities for different regions of the genome.
-However, these assays are can provide a relatively cheap and efficient genome-wide assessment of DNA methylation (@{Laird:2010iv}).
+However, these assays are can provide a relatively cheap and efficient genome-wide assessment of DNA methylation [@Laird:2010iv}].

 ### Sodium bisulfite conversion assays
 In the 1980s, __Hayatsu OR Wang et al.__ discovered that when _denatured_ (__DEFINE?__) DNA is treated with sodium bisulfite (__CHEMICAL SYMBOL__), unmethylated cytosines deaminate to uracils much faster than do methylated cytosines (__SOURCE__).
 The methylated cytosines are said to be "protected" from conversion to uracils.
 When the bisulfite treated is amplified by PCR the uracils are subsequently converted to thymines.

 This discovery led to the development of assays for studying studying cytosine methylation based on the pre-treatment of DNA with sodium bisulfite, which are sometimes referred to as bisulfite-conversion assays (__FROMMER; CLARK__).
 These assays are all based on the idea of comparing the sequence of the untreated DNA to the sequence of the bisulfite treated DNA to infer the methylation state of all cytosines in the sequence by whether or not they were converted to uracil (thymine) following the bisulfite treatment (__see FIGURE__).

+#### Analysis platforms combined with bisulfite conversion {-}

 Initial experiments based on the sodium bisulfite pre-treatment of DNA used Sanger sequencing of cloned PCR products, a very laborious task, which restricted experiments to studying a limited number of short segments of DNA (__HOW MANY & LONG?__).
 Although subsequent enhancements in the automation of Sanger sequencing improved the throughput of these assays, it was never going to be able to deliver a cost-effective, genome-scale assay of DNA methylation.
 The development of hybridisation microarrays provided an alternative way of analysing bisulfite-treated DNA that could provide cheap, genome-wide measurements of DNA methylation(__SOURCE__).

 Microarrays contain thousands, even millions, of short _oligonucleotide_ probes.
 Each probe is is designed to hybridise to a particular DNA sequence and emits a signal, such as flurousence, that can be measured to infer the strength of the hybridisation.
 Therefore, an (idealised) way to analyse DNA methylation with a microarray is to hybridise bisulfite-converted DNA to a microarray that contains probes for both the methylated and unmethylated versions of all sequences of interest.
 The relative methylation of each sequence can be inferred from the relative intensities of the "methylated probe" to the "unmethylated probe".
-Such an idealised experiment brushes over many complications including (@{Laird:2010iv}):
+Such an idealised experiment brushes over many complications including [@Laird:2010iv]:

 * The reduced complexity of bisulfite-converted DNA (from a 4-base alphabet to a largely 3-base alphabet) leads to decreased hybridisation specificity
 * Sequences containing multiple cytosines require multiple probe versions in order to assay all possible methylation patterns